marcou-andrew/CX4640Project/README.md

 ### Addition
 - Due to floating-point addition being communitive but NOT associative, it is important to note that $(a + b) + c \ne a + (b + c)$
   - This can be witnessed in an equation where n is slightly smaller than ε<sub>mach</sub>: $(1 + n) + n = 1$ but $1 + (n + n) > 1$
+  - Due to computer rounding above, the order in which the operations execute will greatly affect the answer
 ### Subtraction
 ### Multiplication
 ### Division